vwkd/code-system/src/general/polymorphism.md

 ## Static

-- implementation for concrete type is selected at compile time
+- implementation for subtype is selected at compile time
-- generates implementation for each concrete type ("monomorphization")
+- generates implementation for each subtype ("monomorphization")
-- can think of duplicating code for each concrete type
+- can think of duplicating code for each subtype
 - needs static type information
 - no performance penalty at runtime
 - increased binary size, since generates multiple implementations